gazebosim/docs/docs/ionic/_sources/install_windows_src.md.txt

 ### Gazebo GUI workaround

-Although running `gz sim` without arguments is not supported on Windows, and `gz sim -g` is also not supported, there is a workaround you can apply to be able to launch `gz sim -g` on Windows.
+Although running `gz sim` without arguments is not supported on Windows, the `gz sim -g` command is  supported, and you can use it to launch the graphical interface on Windows.

-> Manually comment [these lines](https://github.com/gazebosim/gz-sim/blob/gz-sim7_7.5.0/src/cmd/cmdsim.rb.in#L497-L501) and [these lines](https://github.com/gazebosim/gz-sim/blob/gz-sim7_7.5.0/src/cmd/cmdsim.rb.in#L558-L562) in file `install\lib\ruby\gz\cmdsim9.rb`.

 This should allow you to run the GUI in a separate console, connecting to the server running in another console.